wp-insider/simple-membership/simple-membership/readme.txt

 == Changelog ==

+= WIP =
+- New feature added to set default content protection settings.

 = 4.6.2 =
 - Added a new Reports menu to display various membership-related statistics and reports.
 - Added a new DB table for storing the member's login history.